Vegan Corned Beef Hash

 - Onion – peeled and diced for flavor.

-- Beans – (optional) but it adds a little more flavor, texture, and protein to the dish.
+- Beans – (optional), but they add a little more flavor, texture, and protein to the dish.
 I like kidney beans, but you can use any kind that you like or just omit them.

 - Oil – for frying the onion and hash.
 Any neutral-flavored oil will work well.